BioGenGeek/My-Portfolio/README.md

 •	Collaboration in Niosome synthesis, WB, and Cell culture experiments
 •	Image Processing for publication (Topographical images, Vesicles, and Bacteria)
 #### RA | Tehran University of Medical Sciences | 2024-Present
-•	Collaborating in a thesis project about Gene-Environment interaction with Prof. Izadi
+•	Collaborating in a thesis project about 5-HTTLRP & COVID-19
 #### TA | Pasteur Institute of Iran | 2022-Present
 •	Lecturer of AFM and Real-time PCR workshops
 •	Training new team members